-An allegation of abuse or neglect of an adult at risk who does not have capacity to consent on issues about their own safety will always give rise to action under the Safeguarding Adults process and subsequent decisions made in their best interests in line with the Mental Capacity Act and Mental Capacity Act Code as outlined above.
+An allegation of abuse or neglect of a vulnerable adult who does not have capacity to consent on issues about their own safety will always give rise to action under the Safeguarding Adults process and subsequent decisions made in their best interests in line with the Mental Capacity Act and Mental Capacity Act Code as outlined above.
 Section 44 of the Act makes it a specific criminal offence to wilfully ill-treat or neglect a person who lacks capacity.